-9) Confidentiality: Public Statements Regarding Company Matters: Board Interaction with Investors, Customers, and Other Third Parties.
+9) Confidentiality; Public Statements Regarding Company Matters; Board Interaction with Investors, Customers, and Other Third Parties.

-Members of the Board should, at all times, act in accordance with the Company's confidentiality policy for directors.
-The Board believes that the management speaks for Unisys.
-It is the sense of the Board that no outside director should respond to media inquiries regarding Unisys, and all such inquiries should be referred to management for appropriate handling.
-If, however, comments from the Board are determined to be appropriate, they should ordinarily come from the Chair or from the Board's designated spokesperson.
-While individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with Unisys, it is expected that Board members would do this with the prior knowledge of management and, in most instances, at the request of management and that all such communications will be strictly in accordance with the confidentiality policy for directors.
+Directors must protect and keep confidential all non-public information obtained due to their directorship position during and after their service as a director of the Company, and no director shall use confidential information for their personal benefit.
+No outside director shall use confidential information to benefit persons or entities outside the Company or disclose confidential information outside the Company, except with the express permission of the Board or as may be required by law, after consultation with the Chair of the Board.
+Furthermore, the Board believes that management speaks for Unisys.
+It is the sense of the Board that no outside director should respond to media, investor, analyst or other third-party inquiries regarding Unisys, and all such inquiries should be referred to management for appropriate handling.
+If, however, comments from the Board or engagement with stockholders are determined to be appropriate, they should ordinarily come from the Chair or from the Board's designated spokesperson.
+While individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with Unisys, it is expected that such communications occur only with the prior knowledge of management and, in most instances, at the request of management.